hms-dbmi/vizarr/README.md

 `u1`, `u2`, `u4`, and `f4` arrays, but contributions are welcome to support more `np.dtypes`!

 ### Getting started
-The easiest way to get started with `vizarr` is to clone this repoe and open one of the example [Jupyter Notebooks](example/).
+The easiest way to get started with `vizarr` is to clone this repository and open one of the example [Jupyter Notebooks](example/).

 ### Limitations